Applications for 2019-20 Available Now!

 Priority will be given to early career scholars and practitioners whose work closely aligns with this theme, but we reserve some "open" slots for senior scholars and practitioners, and for exceptionally competitive applicants whose work in ethics falls outside this scope.
-The goal will be to craft a cohort in which "thematic" fellows and "open" fellows will all find valuable intellectual partnerships to support and spur their work.
+The goal will be to craft a cohort in which all fellows will find valuable intellectual partnerships to support and spur their work.

-Applicants must have a PhD, professional degree, or a minimum of 5 years of equivalent professional experience, and any discipline or professional field will be considered.
+Applicants must have a PhD, professional degree, or a minimum of 5 years of equivalent professional experience by the start of the Fellowship, and any discipline or professional field will be considered.
 Those who have previously held a yearlong residential Fellowship at the Center are not eligible; this limitation does not apply to former Undergraduate Fellows or former Graduate Fellows.
 The Fellowship-in-Residence Program runs the course of the academic year, typically from the beginning of September through the end of May and is open to all applicants who meet the above criteria, regardless of citizenship.

-To apply, you will need to complete an online application form which includes submission of the following (pdf, .doc, or .docx versions are acceptable):
+To apply, you will need to complete an online application form which includes submission of the following in .pdf form:

 · Cover letter stating your background and interest in the Fellows-in-Residence Program